axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

    <div class='_center'>
     <table class='_explicitalignment'>
      <tr>
-      <th colspan='all'>Explicit Alignment</th>
+      <td colspan='2' style='text-align:center; border:0; '>Explicit Alignment</th>
      </tr>
      <tr>
-      <td colspan='all'>This is for the community to express what they are about and what they are trying to do.
+      <td colspan='2' style='text-align:left; border:0; '>This is for the community to express what they are about and what they are trying to do.
 It consists of three elements: Impact, Purpose, and Mission.
 These words have been used before and it has lead to confusion.
 In particular Purpose has been used in oftentimes contradictory ways to the point that it doesn&rsquo;t mean anything.
 Here we are hoping to give these words a context for a community to define what it is all about.</td>
      </tr>
      <tr id='_background'>
       <td></td>